istio/community/CONTRIBUTING.md

 Any substantial design deserves a design document.
 Design documents are written with Google Docs and should be shared with the community by adding the doc to our [Team Drive](https://drive.google.com/corp/drive/u/0/folders/0AIS5p3eW9BCtUk9PVA) and sending a note to the appropriate working group to let people know the doc is there.
-To get write access to the drive, you'll need to be an official contributor to the Istio project per GitHub.
+To get write access to the drive, you'll need to be a [member](ROLES.md#member) of the Istio organization.

+We have a common [design document template](https://docs.google.com/document/d/1cpolPNH_RtSobUjTkXyyxsCJT7EKD8fGiN2TgYLeJu8/edit#heading=h.7zgnj8bwqfld).
+Just open the template and select "Make Copy" from the File menu in order to bootstrap your document.

 Anybody can access the team drive for reading and commenting.
 If you are part of any of the Istio groups such as [istio-dev@](https://groups.google.com/forum/#!forum/istio-dev), you automatically get permission to access the team drive.